rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 the nominative/oblique orientation in the table has been assumed by this author on the basis of tables and examples provided in Gabelentz (1839).
-The dative, naturally, must not be overlooked, as Gabelentz has also discerned a dative form of the 3SG possessor index, which directly correlates to %Onsteń of the modern literary language.
+The dative, naturally, must not be overlooked, as Gabelentz has also discerned a dative form of the 3SG possessor index, which directly correlates to *-Onsteń* of the modern literary language.
 While Gabelentz limited his studies specifically to the linguistic phenomena found in the Gospel, Wiedemann had no qualms of producing full-ﬂedged, hypothetical paradigms where modern knowledge of the language would call for at least some restraint
 (see also Keresztes 1999: 128, where Keresztes remarks on the seemingly artificial optative paradigm according to Wiedemann (1865: 75).)
-Wiedemann claims (1865: 52–53) what appear to be regularly formulated dative forms in the possessive declension for all six persons, respectively, -nen, %nent, %nenze, %nenek, %nenk, %nenst.
-In addition, in parentheses, the 2SG %ten and 3SG %nsten forms are given, which actually correspond to dative forms attested in the possessive paradigms of the modern Erzya language.
-In fact if we augment these two parenthetical forms to the 1SG of Wiedemann's six-member paradigm forms %nen, we will arrive at the three singular person dative forms provided in the most recent Erzya grammar (2000: 6, 95–100) for nouns; these can be represented in the morphophonemic notations 1SG %Neń, 2SG %Teń, and 3SG %Onsteń.
+Wiedemann claims (1865: 52–53) what appear to be regularly formulated dative forms in the possessive declension for all six persons, respectively, *-nen*, *-nent*, *-nenze*, *-nenek*, *-nenk*, *-nenst*.
+In addition, in parentheses, the 2SG *-ten* and 3SG *-nsten* forms are given, which actually correspond to dative forms attested in the possessive paradigms of the modern Erzya language.
+In fact if we augment these two parenthetical forms to the 1SG of Wiedemann's six-member paradigm forms *-nen*, we will arrive at the three singular person dative forms provided in the most recent Erzya grammar (2000: 6, 95–100) for nouns; these can be represented in the morphophonemic notations 1SG *-Neń*, 2SG *-Teń*, and 3SG *-Onsteń*.
 (See section 4.4.
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.)
 The six-member paradigm, however, should not be entirely overlooked; it appears to derive from the personal-pronoun paradigm, although it fails to appear elsewhere in the language.
 (See table (1.16), below) The next grammar of descriptive import is the Mordwinische Chrestomathie